bacpop/PopPIPE/README.md

 * `website`: Website link to give in Microreach
 * `email`: Contact email to list in Microreact
 * `api_token`: The API token from your Microreact account

+### Gubbins configuration

+* `prefix`: Folder name for gubbins results
+* `tree_builder`: Program to use to build trees.
+* `min_snps`: Min SNPs to identify a recombination block
+* `min_window_size`: Minimum window size of blocks
+* `max_window_size`: Maximum window size of blocks
+* `iterations`: Maximum iterations of tree building and removal

+### Transphylo configuration

+* `dateT`: Date when transmission stops.
+If zero, the maximum date is used.
+If supplied, this needs to be on the same scale as bactdating, which is number of years since 1970 (i.e. Unix format divided by 365).

+Otherwise these options are passed to the `inferTTree()` method in transphylo and we refer users to the [reference documentation](http://xavierdidelot.github.io/TransPhylo/reference/inferTTree.html).

 ## Updating a run with results from poppunk_assign